 Occasionally, cases are due to gram-negative bacteria, especially Klebsiella Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
 Diagnosis is by... read more .
 Immunocompromised patients with lung abscess are most commonly infected with Pseudomonas aeruginosa Pseudomonas and Related Infections Pseudomonas aeruginosa and other members of this group of gram-negative bacilli are opportunistic pathogens that frequently cause hospital-acquired infections, particularly in ventilator... read more or other gram-negative bacilli but also may have infection with Nocardia Nocardiosis Nocardiosis is an acute or chronic, often disseminated, suppurative or granulomatous infection caused by various aerobic soil saprophytes of the gram-positive bacilli genus Nocardia.... read more , mycobacteria, or fungi.

 Rare cases of pulmonary gangrene (extensive necrosis involving a lobe or a lung) or fulminant pneumonia with sepsis have been reported with pathogens such as MRSA, Pneumococcus, and Klebsiella.
-Some patients, especially those from developing countries, are at risk of abscess due to Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , and rare cases are due to amebic infection (eg, with Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
+Some patients, especially those from developing countries, are at risk of abscess due to Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , and rare cases are due to amebic infection (eg, with Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
 It is acquired by fecal-oral transmission.
 Infection is commonly asymptomatic, but symptoms ranging from mild diarrhea to severe dysentery... read more ), paragonimiasis, or infection with Burkholderia pseudomallei.

 Introduction of these pathogens into the lungs first causes inflammation, which, over a week or two, leads to tissue necrosis and then abscess formation.
 The abscess usually ruptures into a bronchus, and its contents are expectorated, leaving an air- and fluid-filled cavity.
 In about 10% of cases, direct or indirect extension (via bronchopleural fistula) into the pleural cavity can result in empyema.